wzoreck/InfluxDB_Commands/README.md

 ## Writing Data

-How to write data by terminal.
+How you write data by terminal.

 - Create a bucket
   - `influx bucket create -n "bucket_name"`